What Books Should You Read?

 You should read all of Rand’s books.
 Below I highlight her very best work.

-This novel is about how ideas affect a country.
-It has major lessons for politics, economics, and how to live your life.
+This novel is about how ideas affect a country and individuals.
+It has major lessons for politics (limited government), economics (capitalism), and how to live your life (productively, heroically, rationally).
+It reveals how good men support and enable their own destroyers.
 It’s the best book ever written.

 This novel is about having your own individual self.
 Don’t let memes and other people’s judgements rule your life.
 Have integrity, don’t compromise.
 If you think that sounds easy, I can guarantee that you’re failing at it, and you desperately need this book.
 If you think it sounds hard, good, now read the most helpful book about it.